Here are common scenarios for troubleshooting Reputation Score.

 There can be any number of reasons, but the most common reasons include a recent dip in the number of reviews on Google, a spike in negative reviews on Google, or a drop in response rate.
 Go to the Reviews tab, and look at the Sentiment Trend for Google.

-Also look at the Responded Reviews chart to look for a dip over the last quarter (green).
+Also look at the Responded Reviews chart to look for a dip over the last quarter (blue).
 Respond as soon as you can–especially to Google reviews.
 Negative reviews from Google that are unresponded hurt the most to the review response score.
 (Let us help you with Managed Response services!)

 What do the percentages mean on each thermometer?